A tutorial with all the details…

 Start from one end and work your way along your binding, pressing carefully as you go.
 When you get to a joining seam, press it open.
 Continue pressing the binding strip in half.
 You will end up with a lovely pile of binding ready to apply to your quilt.

 Now you are ready to sew the binding onto your quilt.

 By leaving a short length of binding free before you start stitching, this will make it easier to join the two ends for finishing.

 I usually leave a hand span unsewn and you can see I have started near my thumb in this picture,

 Binding is most often stitched to the front of the quilt and folded over to the back for finishing.
 You can do the binding the opposite way if you prefer.
 You can opt for a decorative stitch on your machine to sew it down.

 I have gotten to know just the right seam allowance to sew with my walking foot.
 This will be different depending on your machine and the foot you use.
 I aim for a ¼in. seam.

-Time to start stitching and I would recommend a securing stitch as you begin.
-I often use a stitch length of 2.5 at this point.
+Time to start stitching and I recommend a securing stitch as you begin.
+I often use a stitch length of 2.5 to attach the binding.